-- 1. Disconnect the exhaust duct from the dryer and from the exhaust hood (at the exhaust outlet) outside of the building. - 2.
+- 1. Disconnect the exhaust duct from the dryer and from the exhaust hood (at the exhaust outlet). - 2.
 Inspect the interior of the duct and remove any lint accumulation. - Be sure that lint is removed from the exhaust hood.
-Lint may collect in the exhaust hood so that the flappers or louvers will not open or close completely. - After cleaning the exhaust hood, check that the flapper or louvers move freely. - 3.
+Lint may collect in the exhaust hood so that the flappers or louvers (if installed as part of the exhaust system) will not open or close completely. - After cleaning the exhaust hood, check that the flapper or louvers move freely. - 3.
 Reassemble the exhaust duct and hood, checking that the joints are secure. - 4.
 Operate the dryer and verify that the exhaust air is not obstructed in the vent and that there are no leaks in the system. - Seal any leaks found.